alexharri/website/posts/canvas-to-ascii.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!
 ```

-To get rid of this we'll apply a another layer of contrast enhancement, this time looking outside of the boundary of each cell.
+We'll counteract this staircasing effect with _another_ layer of contrast enhancement, this time looking outside of the boundary of each cell.

 ### Directional contrast enhancement